Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Adversarial Environments

 \section{AoI Minimization in Adversarial Environments}

-In this Section, we consider the AoI-optimal downlink scheduling problem for $N$ users roaming around in a region having $M$ Base Stations (BS).
-The environment, which is completely specified by the channel states and the user mobility pattern, is allowed to be non-stationary.
-Instead of trying to fit a complicated non-stationary probabilistic model with multiple parameters \cite{nonstat1, nonstat2}, we take a conservative view and consider an adversarial framework for the environment.
-The adversarial viewpoint can be practically motivated upon considering URLLC-type traffic, which require extremely low latency with very high reliability \cite{urllc}.
-Besides being analytically tractable, all achievability results in the adversarial model (Theorem \ref{max_upper_bound}) carry over to more benign non-stationary stochastic environments.
-Moreover, as we will see in the sequel, policies having a good competitive ratio in the adversarial setting, sometime translate to optimal policies in the stochastic environment (Theorem \ref{opt}).
+We consider an optimal downlink scheduling problem in a wireless cellular network where $N$ users roam around in a region having $M$ Base Stations (BS).
+The environment, which is entirely specified by the channel states and the user mobility pattern, can evolve in an arbitrary fashion.
+Instead of trying to fit a complicated probabilistic model with multiple parameters \cite{nonstat1, nonstat2}, we take a conservative view and model the environment using an adversarial framework.
+The adversarial viewpoint can be practically motivated by considering URLLC-type traffic, which requires extremely low latency with very high reliability \cite{urllc}.
+Besides being analytically tractable, all achievability results in the adversarial model (Theorem \ref{max_upper_bound}) carry over to more benign stochastic environments.
+Moreover, as we will see in the sequel, policies having a good competitive ratio in the adversarial setting sometimes translate to optimal policies in the stochastic setting (Theorem \ref{opt}).